 (Laughter)

-All right, we’re just feeling there is plus-one emotional resilience, which means have the ability to provoke powerful, positive emotions like curiosity love, which we feel looking at baby animals, when you them most.
+All right, what we’re just feeling there is plus-one emotional resilience, means you have the ability to provoke powerful, positive emotions like curiosity or love, which we looking at baby animals, when you need them most.

-Here’s a secret from the scientific literature you.
-If you can manage to experience three positive emotions every one negative emotion over the course of an hour, a day, a week, you dramatically improve health and your ability to successfully tackle any problem you’re facing.
-And this is the three-to-one positive emotion ratio.
-It’s my favorite SuperBetter trick, so keep up.
+Here’s a secret from the scientific for you.
+If you can manage to experience three emotions for every one negative emotion over the course an hour, a day, a week, you dramatically improve your and your ability to successfully tackle any problem you’re facing. this is called the three-to-one positive emotion ratio.
+It’s favorite SuperBetter trick, so keep it up.

-All right, pick one, last quest: Shake someone’s hand for six seconds, or send a quick thank you by text, email, Facebook or Twitter.
+All right, pick one, last quest: Shake someone’s hand for seconds, or send someone a quick thank you by text, email, or Twitter.
 Go!

 (Chatting)

 Looking good, looking good.
 Nice, nice.
-Keep it up. love it!
-All right, everybody, that is +1 social resilience, which you actually get more strength from your friends, your neighbors, your family, your community.
-Now, great way to boost social resilience is gratitude.
-Touch is better.
+Keep it up.
+I love it!
+All right, everybody, is +1 social resilience, which means you actually get strength from your friends, your neighbors, your family, your community.
+Now, a great way to boost social resilience gratitude.
+Touch is even better.

-Here’s one more secret for you: Shaking someone’s hand six seconds dramatically raises the level of oxytocin in your bloodstream, that’s the trust hormone.
-That means that all of who just shook hands are biochemically primed to like and want to help each other. will linger during the break, so take advantage of the networking opportunities.
+Here’s one more secret for you: someone’s hand for six seconds dramatically raises the level of oxytocin your bloodstream, now that’s the trust hormone.
+That means that all of who just shook hands are biochemically primed to like and to help each other.
+This will linger during the break, so take of the networking opportunities.

 (Laughter)

-Well, have successfully completed your four quests, let’s see if I’ve successfully completed my mission give you seven and a half minutes of bonus life.
-Now I to share one more little bit of science with you. turns out that people who regularly boost these four of resilience — physical, mental, emotional and social — live 10 longer than everyone else.
+Well, you have successfully completed your quests, let’s see if I’ve successfully completed my mission to you seven and a half minutes of bonus life.
+Now I get to one more little bit of science with you.
+It out that people who regularly boost these four types resilience — physical, mental, emotional and social — live 10 years longer than else.
 So this is true.
-If are regularly achieving the three-to-one positive emotion ratio, if are never sitting still for more than an hour a time, if you are reaching out to one person you care every single day, if you are tackling tiny goals to boost your willpower, you will live 10 longer than everyone else, and here’s where that math I you earlier comes in.
+If you are regularly the three-to-one positive emotion ratio, if you are never sitting still more than an hour at a time, if you are reaching out to one person you about every single day, if you are tackling tiny goals to boost willpower, you will live 10 years longer than everyone else, and here’s where that math I you earlier comes in.

-So, the average life expectancy in U.S. and the U.K. is 78.1 years, but we know from more 1,000 peer-reviewed scientific studies that you can add 10 of life by boosting your four types of resilience. every single year that you are boosting your four of resilience, you’re actually earning .128 more years of or 46 more days of life, or 67,298 more minutes of life, which means every day, you are earning 184 minutes of life, or every single hour that you are boosting four types of resilience, like we just did together, you are 7.68245837 more minutes of life.
+So, the average life expectancy in U.S. and the U.K. is 78.1 years, but we know from more 1,000 peer-reviewed scientific studies that you can add 10 years of by boosting your four types of resilience.
+So every single year you are boosting your four types of resilience, you’re actually earning .128 more of life or 46 more days of life, or 67,298 minutes of life, which means every single day, you earning 184 minutes of life, or every single hour that are boosting your four types of resilience, like we just did together, you are earning 7.68245837 minutes of life.

-Congratulations, those seven and a half minutes all yours.
-You totally earned them.
+Congratulations, those seven and a half minutes are all yours.
+You earned them.

 Yeah!